Lincoln Wetland Trailblazer

 If you’d like to carpool to the event, please click here to add your car or join a ride going to the event.

 Sign up Now

-The Lincoln Wetland Nature Reserve was protected in 2002 by the Nature Conservancy of Canada through a generous donation in memory of Gwen Ferris.
-This property contains silver maple floodplain forest and mature butternut trees, a federally endangered tree species.
-The freshwater wetlands on the reserve provide habitat for many bird species including various waterfowl.
+These 21 acres (8.6 ha.) of protected lands were acquired in 2002 through a generous donation in memory of Gwen Ferris.
+This property contains silver maple floodplain forest and freshwater wetlands, providing habitat for barn swallow, northern leopard frogs, American beavers and mature butternut trees, a federally endangered tree species.
+Set along the St. John River, the area is prone to seasonal flooding and makes a healthy habitat for shorebirds and waterfowl.

 The nature trail on the property is shared with the Lincoln Elementary Community School, and is used by teachers and students for recreation and educational activities.What you will be doing

 You will spread woodchips, trim trees and shrubs, remove invasive plants, and clean out debris washed up on the trail from flooding.Why you will love it